VladimirAkopyan/Heimdall-Imaging/Readme.md

 The solution requires LibTiff.Net and Ximea's library to build.
 When using the software, it is desirable to configure DHCP on the single-board computer.

+##Documents##
+There is a PDF user manual and a broshure, they describe the workflow and some key characteristics in more detail.

+##3D models##
+Included are 3D models for an enclosure.
+The enclosure is for 4 Ximea MQ013MG cameras each with a Narrowbard filter and an intel NUC.
+It can be mounted on a large Quadcopter.
+The models are in Autodesk Inventor and STL file formats.

+##Code##
 There are three projects in the solution, each produces an executable for a different purpose.

 ###Spectral Command###
 End user application written in C# and WPF.
 It connects to the camera over Wi-Fi, and allows the user to align channels,